Digital-Global-Public-Health/Rule-Based-Clinical-Risk-Signal-Extraction-AIR-MS-Clinical-Notes-Enhancement-for-MRSA-Prediction/rule_based/README.md

 ## Overview

-This pipeline mines free-text clinical notes from `CDMPHI.NOTES`, applies curated regex patterns for 25 MRSA risk factors (corticosteroids, prior MRSA, central lines, dialysis, immunosuppressants, …), handles negation using a window-based NegEx heuristic, and aggregates the per-note signals to a visit-level feature matrix labelled with the same case/control cohort used
+This pipeline builds a subset of mined free-text clinical notes from `CDMPHI.NOTES`, applies curated regex patterns for MRSA risk factors (corticosteroids, prior MRSA, central lines, dialysis, immunosuppressants, …), handles negation using a window-based NegEx heuristic, and aggregates the per-note signals to a visit-level feature matrix labelled with the same case/control cohort used